Home

 Being present and awake to love

-We need to put our money (or our brass as we say in Yorkshire) where our mouth is.
+Finally, we need to put our money (or our brass, as we say in Yorkshire) where our mouth is.

-Our policies regarding our use of funds must be shaped and led by our justice seeking church agenda.
-When we give up church buildings in communities caught in that web of poverty we should be more willing to create roles for people to live and work in communities the church has otherwise withdrawn from.
+Our policies regarding our use of funds must be shaped and led by our justice-seeking Church agenda.
+When we give up church buildings in communities caught in that web of poverty we should be more willing to create roles for people to live and work in communities the Church has otherwise withdrawn from.
 This is happening in some locations but perhaps not sufficiently frequently or part of a vision for how we should engage with communities.
 The buildings we have closed are often in communities with lowest incomes and poorest service provision.
-The buildings may be unsuitable and not fit for purpose but people participating in the lives of lower income communities are needed, not for the evangelisation of those living with poverty- the reverse.
+The buildings may be unsuitable and not fit for purpose but people participating in the lives of lower income communities are needed, not for the evangelisation of those living with poverty but rather the reverse.
 When we are present in these communities we might well be the first recipients of the expertise, gifts and knowledge that those living in poverty in that location possess.
-Our Church at the Margins work in the Methodist Church shares core values of celebration, inclusion and participation, ‘We recognise our need for the gifts of those at the economic margins and believe the whole Church needs to receive these gifts in order to be fully transformed by the gospel of Christ”.
+Our Church at the Margins work in the Methodist Church shares core values of celebration, inclusion and participation, “We recognise our need for the gifts of those at the economic margins and believe the whole Church needs to receive these gifts in order to be fully transformed by the gospel of Christ.”

 Dietrich Bonhoeffer preaching in London in 1933 had this to say about the important of Mary’s witness recorded in the Magnificat,